Quick Answer

 One-Breath Recap

-Titling drives everything: JTWROS, POD/TOD accounts, and beneficiary designations bypass probate but stay in the taxable estate, and those designations always override the will, so a stale ex-spouse beneficiary still inherits.
-Tenancy by the entirety adds creditor protection, and community property earns the double step-up in basis.
-On trusts, a revocable living trust avoids probate and plans for incapacity but does not cut estate tax, while an irrevocable trust removes assets from the estate and shields them from creditors; a testamentary trust still hits probate because a will creates it.
-Round it out with the divorce split (QDRO for employer plans, transfer incident to divorce for IRAs, penalty-free for the alternate payee) and the DAF, where the irrevocable gift earns an immediate deduction and appreciated securities dodge capital gains for a double benefit.
+Joint tenancy, Payable on Death and Transfer on Death accounts, and beneficiary designations bypass probate but stay in the taxable estate, and those designations override the will for that account; a stale ex-spouse beneficiary may still inherit, since many states auto-revoke on divorce but ERISA plans generally do not.
+Tenancy by the entirety shields from creditors; community property gets a double step-up.
+A revocable living trust avoids probate but does not cut estate tax, while an irrevocable trust generally removes assets from the estate and may shield them from creditors, both depending on the grantor giving up prohibited powers; a testamentary trust hits probate.
+A Qualified Domestic Relations Order splits employer plans penalty-free for a spouse alternate payee, and a Donor Advised Fund trades an irrevocable gift for a deduction while appreciated securities dodge capital gains.

 Need more than the recap?
-This is a condensed summary.
-If it is not enough, read the full Ownership and Estate Planning unit for the complete lesson.
+Read the full Ownership and Estate Planning unit.